jiangyuan-li/jiangyuan-li/README.md

 ---
 ### Hi there 👋

-It's Jiangyuan, a Ph.D. student from TAMU STAT.
+It's Jiangyuan, a Ph.D. in STAT.
 I'm passionate about problem solving.

 ---
 ### Stats